 - Do you have any sexual concerns you would like to discuss?

 - Many women with this condition (or medication) notice some changes in their sexual function or sexual desire.
-Have you notice any changes?
+Have you noticed any changes?

 - Many women recovering from cancer treatment struggle with their sexual relationships or sexuality.
 Have these issues come up for you?

 When clinicians frame women’s sexual health problems as common and normal, they create space for a conversation that can improve both the experience and outcomes of care.
-Clinicians can refer women to the service by having them contact the Stapleton location at 303.724.8089.
+Clinicians can refer women to the service by having them contact 303.724.8089.